 - 15th - 21st of March

 In celebration of Global Money Week, Bank of Albania in collaboration with The Albanian Association of Banks and the Ministry of Education organized its first activity entitled “The importance of Financial Education”, held at the Economic High School in Tirana.

 Three main speakers, each representing the above institutions, delivered a presentation emphasizing the importance of financial education.
 The purpose was to introduce basic concepts related to money management, financial products, consumer behavior and the importance of financial planning for the welfare of the households and for the stability of the overall financial system.

 Representatives of the Bank of Albania introduced to 10th-grade students the “Personal Finance in your hands” textbook, designed by experts from the Bank of Albania and printed this year in collaboration with the Albanian Association of Banks and delivered free to around 7000 high-school students in the country.

-In addition, financial literacy educational packages were developed for 9-year basic education pupils in line with OECD recommendation, which will be distributed free of charge in cooperation with the Ministry of Education and Science.
+In addition, financial literacy educational packages were developed for year 9 basic education pupils in line with OECD recommendations, which will be distributed free of charge in cooperation with the Ministry of Education and Science.

 At the end of the activity, a number of educational brochures and leaflets were delivered to students to help them learn more about central banking as well as to better understand and organize financial matters of their everyday life.